Wakaba2/World-Renderer/README.md

 v1.8.2
 The event trigger "Graphics - Render models" is changed to new the event trigger "Graphics - Render world"
 The procedure list "Model" is changed to new the procedure list "World"
+Added a procedure to render a line, which can be used for the event trigger "Graphics - Render world"
 Some fixes and improvements
 Fixed some bugs